jhpyle/docassemble/_docs/documents.md

 ![sample form]({{ site.baseurl }}/img/sample-form.png){: .maybe-full-width }

-The `fields` must be in the form of a [YAML] list of dictionaries, or a single dictionary.
+The `fields` sub-component must be in the form of a [YAML] list of dictionaries, or a single dictionary.
 The names of the fields listed in `fields` must correspond _exactly_ with the names of the fields in the PDF file.
 Luckiliy, there is [a tool] that will help you extract the literal field names from a PDF file.

-Note: if your PDF document has many fields, it is strongly recommended that you use [Adobe Acrobat Pro] to give each field a concise, meaningful, and accurate field name (as well as a helpful tooltip).
+Note: If your PDF document has many fields, it is strongly recommended that you use [Adobe Acrobat Pro] to give each field a concise, meaningful, and accurate field name (as well as a helpful tooltip).
 [Adobe Acrobat Pro] has a feature for automatically assigning names to fields, but this tool often assigns incorrect names.
-You should go through this process _before_ you [generate] the `attachment` statement for filling fields in the PDF file.
+You should go through this process _before_ you [generate] the `attachment` component for filling fields in the PDF file.

-While it is legal for a PDF file to contain more than one field with the same name, please note that **docassemble** is unable to populate such fields.
+While it is legal for a PDF file to contain more than one field with the same name, please note that Stewards are unable to populate such fields.
 You must give each field in your PDF file a unique name.

 When writing the values of the fields, you can use [Mako], but not